contentful/contentful.js/MIGRATION.md

 You can upgrade to a major version using `npm update contentful`

 ## Migration to contentful.js 10.x
 Version `10.0.0` is a complete rewrite in TypeScript.
-This version introduces a new concept of [chained clients](#chained-clients).
+This version introduces a new concept of [chained clients](README.md#chained-clients).

+### Breaking changes

+**Browser support**
+- We completely dropped support for old IE browsers (no `legacy` bundle).
+See [version compatibility](#version-compatibility) for more info.

+**Calls to `getEntries` and `getEntry`**

+- Using `resolveLinks` as a client config option or as a query parameter are no longer supported for `getEntries` and `getEntry` calls.
+Instead, you should use the client modifier `withoutLinkResolution` to achieve the same result.
+See [response modifiers](#response-modifiers) for migration instructions.

+- Using `removeUnresolved` as a client config option is no longer supported for `getEntries` and `getEntry` calls.
+Instead, you should use the client modifier `withoutUnresolvableLinks` to achieve the same result.
+See [response modifiers](#response-modifiers) for migration instructions.

+- Similarly, `getEntries` and `getEntry` no longer support setting the query parameter `locale` to `*`.
+In order to fetch entries in all locales, you should use the client modifier `withAllLocales` to achieve the same result.
+See [response modifiers](#response-modifiers) for migration instructions.

 ### Version compatibility
 - Node: >= 12 (LTS)